iris-z-hang/Travel_Logger/README.md

 - As a user, I want to be able to move locations from unvisited to visited or vice versa
 - As a user, I want to check the distance between two locations on the unvisited/visited lists or not on the lists

-- As a user, I want to be able to save my visited/unvisited list to file (if I so choose)
+- As a user, I want to be able to save my map to file (if I so choose)
-- As a user, I want to be able to load my visited/unvisited list from file (if I so choose)
+- As a user, I want to be able to load my map list from file (if I so choose)

 The MapFunctions UI class implementation was inspired/aided by the FitLifeGymChain program found at https://github.students.cs.ubc.ca/CPSC210/LongFormProblemSolutions/tree/main/FitLifeGymChainComplete